mbahraoui/CaptionGeneratorAPI/README.md

 # Caption Generator API

-This repository contains the code for a Caption Generator API that utilizes the Django REST Framework, the nlpconnect/vit-gpt2-image-captioning pretrained model, and the OpenAI API to generate captions for Instagram posts.
+This is an Image Caption Generator, a Django REST API that generates captions for images.

+## How it Works

+1. The API accepts a POST request with a JSON payload containing the `img_url` of the image for which you want a caption.

+2. The image is processed using a pre-trained Vision Encoder-Decoder model, which extracts visual features from the image.

+3. The extracted features are passed through a pre-trained language model, specifically a ViT-GPT2 model, to generate a descriptive caption for the image.

+4. The generated caption is then used as a prompt to an OpenAI API, which refines and generates a final Instagram caption.

+5. The API returns the generated caption as a response in JSON format.
 ## Endpoint

 The backend exposes a single endpoint: